widefix/blog/_posts/2022-11-28-actual-db-schema.md

 In branch A I add a mandatory (not null) field into DB via migration and run it.
 Then I switch to another branch B.
 This branch's code is not aware of that new field.
 As the result, the code is failing with an error "null value provided for non-null field".
-Moreover, DB rake tasks generate a diff on `schema.rb` that's not relevant to the current branch.
+Moreover, DB rake tasks generate a diff in `schema.rb` that's not relevant to the current branch.
 I can switch to branch A and roll back the not needed migration, but I need to remember that branch.
 That also wastes my time.

 An example of an exception that starts raising in the application "spontaneously":